DenizenScript/DenizenVSCode/README.md

 - More detailed/thorough autocomplete suggestions
 - More detailed error checking, including full-workspace-analysis

-## Used Projects

-The folder path `DenizenLangServer/LanguageServer.VsCode` is copied from https://github.com/CXuesong/LanguageServer.NET and is subject to the Apache license contained there.
-Some compatibility modifications have been made.

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.